-GOLFFOREVER’s simple golf exercises can provide the key to unlocking more power in your golf swing
+GOLFFOREVER’s simple golf exercises can provide the key to improving your golf distance

 The strongest muscles in the body?
 The gluteal muscles (glutes), which are the group of three muscles that make up the buttocks.

-Your glutes stabilize your hips and pelvis to help support your lower back.
+Your glutes stabilize your hips and pelvis.
+This helps support your lower back.
 The biggest of the three, the Gluteus Maximus, also functions as a powerful hip extensor and lateral rotator.

-Golf is all about rotation and good hip rotation has a component of hip extension, which means the two go hand in hand.
+Golf is all about rotation and good hip rotation has a component of hip extension.
+That means the two go hand in hand.

-Of course, professional golfers like DJ and Rory spend significant time in the gym performing hip extension movements such as squats, deadlifts, hip thrusters, kettlebell swings, and Olympic lifts.
-They know that by developing explosive hip extension, they can transition this power into the rotational elements of their swing and maximize their distance.
+Professional golfers like DJ and Rory spend significant time in the gym performing hip extension movements.
+These include squats, deadlifts, hip thrusters, kettlebell swings, and Olympic lifts.
+They do these exercise to develop explosive hip extension.
+That makes it so they can transition this power into the rotational elements of their swing.
+That is how golf pros are able to maximize their distance.

 For most amateur golfers, however, it may come as a surprise that these types of exercises which don’t replicate the swing have such a direct impact on it.